HL7/cql/input/pages/03-developersguide.md

 This is accomplished by applying this directive at the library level, and indicates that any expressions and function definitions within that library are to be performed at the specified default precision unless the operation explicity specifies a precision.
 The inclusion of this directive results in date and time comparisons being compiled to ELM with the given precision (i.e. it's a compile-time determination, rather than a run-time engine setting).

-The use of this directive is local to the library (meaning it does not impact comparisons occuring in dedclarations from included libraries) unless one of the following additional `<inclusion behavior>` clauses is provided:
+The use of this directive is local to the library (meaning it does not impact comparisons occurring in declarations from included libraries) unless one of the following additional `<inclusion behavior>` clauses is provided:

 * `default included libraries`: the directive is used if the included library does not specify its own comparison precision
 * `override included libraries`: the directive is used regardless of whether the included library specifies its own comparison precision